 Alternative to cortisone shots

-Our comprehensive approach to treating patients includes looking at “who they are” not just “one of the numbers”and is one of the foundations of our practice.
-From the wide range of treatments we provide, we often see patients who have received corticosteroid (more commonly referred to as cortisone) injections for joint pain.
+Over the years we have seen many patients who have received corticosteroid (more commonly referred to as cortisone) injections for joint pain.
 This sounds like a good solution to relieve pain but in reality it leaves patients with even worse chronic pain after the injected cortisone runs its course.
 Corticosteroid injections have been used for a very long time.
 Their anti-inflammatory and pain relief properties have made its use become very common practice within the medical community and society as a whole.
 They have been shown to be effective in decreasing the inflammation and pain of ligament injuries for up to 8 weeks; however, these same properties inhibit the opposite ones of ligament tissues that would bring about the proper healing of muscles.
 Since the body heals via inflammation, cortisone inhibits healing simply by its mere nature.
-Instead of regenerating ligamentous tissue, the injections cause further degeneration of the weakened structure and longer and more painful healing periods and symptoms.
+Instead of regenerating ligamentous tissue, cortisone injections cause further degeneration of the weakened structure and longer and more painful healing periods and symptoms.

 - Shortly after doctors started injecting cortisone and other steroids into knee joints in the 1950s, researchers began noting severe arthropathies, and so discouraged the use of cortisone injections.
 Today, despite the dangers, cortisone use is widespread and has become the standard of care.